atcz/DCSWaypointEditor/README.md

 ## How It Works

-DCS Waypoint Editor uses a screen capture to search for the map coordinates in the top left corner of the F10 map using Tesseract
-OCR.
-Any screen overlay or screen scaling that obscures or modifies the captured image will result in a "No matching pattern" error.
+DCS Waypoint Editor uses a screen capture to search for the map coordinates in the top left corner of the F10 map using Tesseract OCR.
+When a unit is selected from the F10 map, the coordinates are captured from the unit information box in the bottom left corner.
+Any screen overlay or screen scaling that obscures or modifies the captured image will result in a "F10 map not found" error.
+A "No matching pattern" error means the OCR captured text was not successfully converted into coordinates.
 Capturing using `DCSTheWay` (`Capture F10/F11 View`) will capture coordinates directly from DCS without using OCR.

 ## Usage